JackDamato/micro-regime-propogation/README.md

-Here’s a refined README that frames the project as a research repository with a stronger thesis orientation, while accurately reflecting the current development stage:

----

 # Market Microstructure Regime Dynamics & Tail Risk Modeling

 *A research framework for learning market regimes from microstructure signals and simulating regime-adaptive tail risks using Neural PDEs*